mcfnord/cem/src/sforce.md

 re-engineering and acquisition processes.

-### More Stuff I believe
+### Stuff I Believe

-My typical process favors a finished product. ;) I've ingested (*burp*) specs, requirements, and prototypes by the tens of thousands of pages.
+I've ingested (*burp*) specs, requirements, and prototypes by the tens of thousands of pages.
 I read them all with a highlighter uncapped.
+All those treasured troves are
-But those are mere suggestions of what the user might get some day.
+mere suggestions of what the user might get some day.
 I want to talk about what works.
 Where can I get the daily dev build, and log of check-ins and diffs?
 How can I add documentation-specific flags to bugs?
 How can I log details of what I want to confirm in the finished product?
 Specs, requirements, and prototypes are vaporware.
-I often work with these clues to build a skeleton of topic titles.
+I work with every source to build a skeleton of topic titles.
-A good title can evoke details and clues from everyone.
-Sometimes I wish I wrote titles for a living.
-Alas, details matter.
-Accuracy matters.
+And yeah, sure, a good title can evoke details and clues from everyone, kickstarting plenty.

 At a company called Qpass (now Amdocs) I single-sourced using AuthorIT, a professional publishing package.
 A more unusual instance where I single-sourced involves Microsoft's Azure cloud platform.
 I